ManuMaddali/Apply.AI/README.md

 ---

+## 🎉 **Ready to Get Started?**

-**🎉 Ready to transform your job search with Apply.AI?**
+Transform your job search with AI-powered resume tailoring:

 ```bash
 ./setup.sh && ./run.sh
 ```

-*Built with using LangChain, OpenAI, Next.js, and TailwindCSS*
+**Built with ❤️ using LangChain, OpenAI, Next.js, and TailwindCSS**

+*Get the job you deserve with Apply.AI* 🚀